If you are a caregiver,

 Daily Tasks and Housekeeping:

 The care of elderly may also require a new approach to handling everyday tasks.
-Watch for signs of problems and help your elderly loved one develop a system.
-Providing elderly assistance in these areas can give immediate relief.
+Watch for signs of problems and assist your loved one in developing a system.
+Providing elderly help in these areas can give immediate relief.
 Remember to ask – Who, What, When, How.

 ___ Laundry piles up – needs help